oslabs-beta/ThermaKube/readme.md

 * Displays the name, time, and current status of pods that have crashed.

 ## Contributing
 We love feedback and are always looking to improve!
-For any major chaanges, please open an issue and discuss what you would like to change.
+For any major changes, please open an issue and discuss what you would like to change.
 Pull requests are welcome.

 ## Authors